Hi, I’m Sara

 To foster my interest in the night sky, my parents gifted me a Meade ETX90 telescope one year for Christmas while I was in high school.
 I never got skilled with operating it at the time, but I did hang on to it and still use it today.

 Fast forward a few years, I went off to college, and moved to cities with increasingly far worse light pollution compared to home.
-Then one day in Austin in 2015, having after work drinks and dinner at Contigo with some girlfriends I worked with at Dell, they proposed the idea of taking a road trip to Marfa.
+Then one day in Austin in 2015, a road trip to Marfa was planned with friends.
 I had been living in Texas for nearly a decade, and had heard of Marfa, but had never been there or looked into it.

 My pre-trip research piqued my interest in potential stargazing and night photography opportunities in West Texas.
 I didn’t remember much about the night sky by this time, or long exposure photography, but I borrowed a Canon DSLR and tripod with the intention of shooting some night time landscapes.

 Those images were less than mediocre, but I just loved it out there.
 The landscape, the climate, the dark skies.
-I didn’t know what I was doing or what I was looking at in the sky, but it sparked a drive in me to lean into this as a hobby and learn to produce some killer astro photos while exploring deserts and dark sky areas.
+I didn’t know what I was doing or what I was looking at in the sky, but it sparked a drive in me to lean into this as a hobby and learn to produce astrophotographic art while exploring deserts and dark sky areas.